pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$q_{g}$$ = gas volumetric flow rate
  - A = cross-sectional area of the pipe

-The dimensionless critical velocity ratio is used to determine the flow pattern that is present, and from this the slip velocity is calculated.
+The dimensionless critical velocity ratio can then be used to first determine the flow pattern that is present, the secondly to calculate the slip velocity which is dependent upon the flow pattern that was previously identified.
 There is a certain logic to this.
 For $$v_{sg}$$ >> $$v_{t}$$, the velocity is high enough to lift droplets, and thus an annular film emerges with a mist of droplets carried in the dominant gas phase.
-Since the droplets are carried with the gas, the slip velocity is assumed to be zero.
+Since the droplets are carried along with the gas, the slip velocity is assumed to be zero.

-Below the critical velocity, we have a liquid dominant phase, which contains some gas.
+Below the critical velocity, we find conditions where there exists a liquid dominant phase, containing differing fractions of gas.
 At the other extreme, we have a dominant liquid phase with little to no gas.
-Here the gas bubbles rise up through the liquid phase due to buoyancy, and thus there is a small slip velocity.
-In the transition between bubble flow and mist flow, as the dimensionless critical gas ratio increases (and thus the volume of gas relative to liquid increases), we encounter slug flow at a $$v_{R}$$ of 0.35&times;, followed by churn flow at a $$v_{R}$$ of 0.85&times;.
-As the volume of gas increases, the slip velocity also increases as the amount of gas flowing relative to liquid increases, from 40 ft/min in bubble flow up to 140 ft/min at the transition from slug to churn flow.
+In this flow pattern the gas bubbles rise up through the liquid phase due to buoyancy, and thus there is a small slip velocity.
+This is referred to as bubble flow.
+Across the transition between bubble flow to mist flow, as the dimensionless critical gas ratio increases (and thus the volume of gas relative to liquid increases), we encounter slug flow at a $$v_{R}$$ of 0.35&times;, followed by churn flow at a $$v_{R}$$ of 0.85&times;.
+As the volume of gas increases, the slip velocity also increases as the volume (and thus velocity for a constant mass flux) of gas relative to liquid increases, from 40 ft/min in bubble flow up to 140 ft/min at the transition from slug to churn flow.

 <figure>
 	<a href="{{ site.url }}/images/Analysis/multiphase-pipe-flow/figure3.png" data-lightbox="image-3" data-title="Determination of slip velocity from dimensionless critical velocity ratio.">